-California Advancing and Innovating Medi-Care (CalAIM)
+California Advancing and Innovating Medi-Cal (CalAIM) Update

-Rachel Selleck, Executive Director, Public Affairs, provided a California Advancing and Innovating Medi-Cal (CalAIM) presentation.
-She noted that this overview had been presented to the Board at their April meeting and staff have now completed presenting this item to all the advisory committees.
+Pallavi Patel, Director, Process Excellence provided a California Advancing and Innovating Medi-Cal (CalAIM) presentation.
+Ms. Patel noted that this overview had been presented to the Board at their April meeting and staff begun presenting this item to all the advisory committees.
 A final plan will be presented to the Board at their June 3, 2021 meeting with submission of deliverables to the Department of Health Care Services (DHCS) on or before July 1, 2021.
-She also noted that CalOptima is anticipating a response from DHCS late Summer on this submission.

-Federal & State Legislative Update
+Federal and State Legislative Update

-Jackie Mark, Sr. Policy Advisor, Government Affairs provided an update on several legislative items of interest to the MAC and referred the committee to the handout that they had received as part of their meeting materials including CalOptima's Behavioral Health Policy Landscape.
+Jackie Mark, Sr. Policy Advisor, Government Affairs provided an update on several legislative items of interest to the committee and referred the committee to the handout that they had received in their meeting materials including the CalOptima's Legislative Platform and Legislative Priorities.